Three-week lockdown reasonable starting point to fight coronavirus in India: former WH official

 Observing that none of the community interventions are perfect, he said if one puts a number of imperfect interventions together, then one can have a very significant positive impact on reducing virus transmission.
 Prior to Takeda, Venkayya served as director of Vaccine Delivery in the Global Health Program at the Bill & Melinda Gates Foundation, where he was responsible for the Foundation's efforts in polio eradication and new vaccine introduction.

 Globally, the novel coronavirus has killed 108,862 people and infected over 1.7 million people globally.
-The US has the highest number of infections at 529,887, according to Johns Hopkins University data.PTI LKJ MRJ MRJ.
+The US has the highest number of infections at 529,887, according to Johns Hopkins University data..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)